mhjmaas/quarkus-workshop/README.md

 7. When you have tested your application locally, then create a new github repo for your application and commit and push it to this repo.
 8. Use the skills learned in Lab 1 (from point 8) to create a native deployment for your todos api in openshift.
 Name it "todosapi"
 9. Test and see if your application works in openshift by using postman.
 (Do not forget to create a route or you will not be able to connect)

+## (Optional) Lab 2.1:
+The application you just created in lab 2 can be run locally.
+You can simply run on your Java8 VM.
+Or you can create a native-image and start that!
+1. If you have not already done so, download the latest GraalVM. (https://github.com/oracle/graal/releases)
+2. Unzip in a folder of your choosing
+3. Set your JAVA_HOME to the graalVM location (export in my case JAVA_HOME=/opt/graalvm)
+4. Add graalVM to your path (in my case: export PATH=/opt/graalvm/bin:$PATH)
+5. Run the following command from the root dir of the project you have created: ./mvnw clean package -Pnative
+6. Wait for a long time, some magic is happening
+7. Run the application: (in my case) ./target/TodosApi-1.0-SNAPSHOT-runner
+8. Check the startup time!

 ## Lab 3: Deploying a sexy ui to make use of your api.